More from the Data Explorer:

 Point Blue staff and interns collect weather data several times each day at the Palomarin Field Station to understand how climate change (over the long-term) and weather fluctuations (over the short-term) affect birds.
 Weather plays a huge role in the daily lives of birds, from successfully raising young to surviving the winter, while climate change can affect the long-term stability of bird populations.

-Average temperatures and rainfall recorded at the Palomarin Field Station each year, 1976–2023.
+Average annual and seasonal temperatures recorded at the Palomarin Field Station (1976–2023)

 Why is tracking weather and climate important for bird conservation?